Salsa-Dude/intro-to-rails-presentation/README.md

 * `db` will contain all of your migrations

 We will describe the other folders in later lessons, and for the next couple of weeks, you will primarily write code inside the folders described above.

+#### Generators

+A primary goal of the Rails team was to make it efficient to build core application functionality.
+The Rails system has a number of generators that will do some of the manual work for us.

 #### Rails Routing vs. Sinatra Routing